fChristenson/the-question-in-question/src/chapters/emerging_technologies/page_000.md

 ## What Are the Trade-Offs of Using Cutting-Edge Tools in Production?
 ## How to Build Systems That Evolve With Advancements in AI?
 ## What Are the Benefits of Encouraging Teams to Experiment With Emerging Tools?
+## What Are the Challenges of Implementing Infrastructure as Code (IaC)?
+## What Are the Trade-Offs of Using AI-Generated Code in Production?
+## What Are the Challenges of Maintaining Open-Source Projects?
+## What Are the Benefits of Using AI to Automate Repetitive Development Tasks?
+## What Are the Trade-Offs of Using Blockchain in Software Development?
+## What Are the Risks of Using AI-Generated Code Without Human Oversight?
+## What Are the Trade-Offs of Using AI-Powered Development Assistants?
+## What Are the Challenges of Implementing Edge Computing in Software Development?
+## What Are the Benefits of Using Progressive Web Apps (PWAs)?
+## What Are the Benefits of Using Containerization for Application Deployment? – Emerging Technologies
+## What Are the Trade-Offs Between Low-Code Platforms and Custom Development? – Emerging Technologies